Daniel Murray (bishop): Life

 Murray became Archbishop of Dublin in 1825 and on 14 November 1825 celebrated the completion of St Mary's Pro-Cathedral.
-He enjoyed the confidence of successive popes, and was held in high respect by the British government.
-His life was mainly devoted to ecclesiastical affairs, the establishment and organisation of religious associations for the education and relief of the poor.
+He enjoyed the confidence of successive popes and was held in high respect by the British government.
+His life was mainly devoted to ecclesiastical affairs, and the establishment and organisation of religious associations for the education and relief of the poor.
 With the outbreak of cholera in the 1830s, in 1834 he and Mother Aikenhead founded St. Vincent's Hospital.
 Murray persuaded Edmund Rice to send members of the Christian Brothers to Dublin to start a school for boys.
-The first was opened in a lumber yard on the City-quay.
+The first was opened in a lumber yard on the City Quay.
 He assisted Catherine McAuley in founding the Sisters of Mercy, and in 1831 professed the first three members.

 Edward Bouverie Pusey had an interview with him in 1841, and bore testimony to his moderation, and John Henry Newman had some correspondence with him prior to Newman's conversion from the Anglican Church to the Roman Catholic Church in 1845.
 A seat in the privy council at Dublin, officially offered to him in 1846, was not accepted.
 Murray took part in the synod of the Roman Catholic clergy at Thurles in 1850.

 Towards the end of his life, Murray's eyesight was impaired, and he read and wrote with difficulty.
 Among his last priestly functions was a funeral service for Richard Lalor Sheil who had died in Italy, and whose body had been brought back to Ireland for burial.
-Daniel Murray died at Dublin on 26 February 1852, at the age of eighty-four.
+Daniel Murray died in Dublin on 26 February 1852, at the age of eighty-four.
 He was interred in the pro-cathedral, Dublin, where a marble statue of him has been erected in connection with a monument to his memory, executed by James Farrell, president of the Royal Hibernian Academy of Fine Arts.